exlskills/course-git-github-intro/Git and Github/01_Introduction/00_Lecture_1/index.md

 ### High level overview of Git (Version Control) and Github

-In this tutorial we will explore the basic understandings of the version control system `Git` and some basic commands to get started.
+In this course we will explore the basic understandings of the version control system `Git` and some basic commands to get started collaborating with others using Github!

+### Outline

-### 1. Version Control Basics
+#### 1. Version Control Basics

   1.1 What is Version Control?